-Part III of the saga of Mack & Mabel continues with its out of town run, which covered four cities in four months.
-Rehearsals began in New York City on May 6, 1974 and the show opened in San Diego on June 17th.
-Reviews there were "good, not great," according to an article on the show published in New York Magazine prior to the Broadway opening, which could only have been mildly encouraging.
-The next stop was Los Angeles, which prompted some sniping from its director Gower Champion: "I'll never open again in California.
-When you open in Boston or Detroit, people realize it's a show in progress.
-In California, your peers see it and expect it to be perfect."
+By all reports, what happened with Mack & Mabel in four cities over four months resulted in diminishing returns.
+Rehearsals began in New York City on May 6, 1974, and the show opened in San Diego on June 17th.
+Reviews there were “good, not great,” according to an article on the show published in New York Magazine prior to the Broadway opening, which could only have been mildly encouraging.
+The next stop was Los Angeles, which prompted some sniping from its director Gower Champion: “I’ll never open again in California.
+When you open in Boston or Detroit, people realize it’s a show in progress.
+In California, your peers see it and expect it to be perfect.”

-After L.A., the next stop in St. Louis was an odd one.
-It played the Municipal Opera (or Muny) in St. Louis, which is an outdoor theatre that seats 11,000 people — about six and a half times more seats than the Majestic Theatre, where the show was set to open on Broadway.
-Rather politely, Jerry Herman said that it was here "the show's timing got off track."
+After L.A., the next stop in St. Louis was an odd one: the Municipal Opera (or Muny), an outdoor theatre that seats 11,000 people — about six and a half times more seats than the Majestic Theatre, where the show was set to open on Broadway.
+Rather politely, Jerry Herman said that it was here “the show’s timing got off track.”
 You think?

 The fourth and final stop was Washington D.C., where proof that things had gotten demonstrably worse came to a head when the chief theatre critic of the Washington Post, Richard Coe, wrote: “Mack & Mabel landed on the Kennedy Center Opera House stage Tuesday night with all the zip of a wet, very dead flounder.”
 Not quite the boost of confidence needed before traveling north to Broadway.

 And what transpired when it opened on October 6, 1974 at the Majestic is probably best summed up by Ethan Mordden in his book on the Broadway Musicals of the 1970s, One More Kiss: “A flawed, but always interesting show with two of the most engaging stars of all time, Mack & Mabel got horrible reviews.”
 It would close after only five previews and sixty-six performances.
 As you might imagine, there was little to do but bemoan the loss of its entire $850,000 investment.
-And yet ... it didn't take long before other producers took it on, undaunted by the prospect of another likely failure.
+And yet … it didn’t take long before other producers took it on, undaunted by the prospect of another likely failure.

-Then, in an odd turn of events, Britain's ice dancing team of Torvill and Dean won the 1982 gold medal at the World Figure Skating competition.
+Then in 1982, in an odd turn of events for Mack & Mabel, Britain’s ice dancing team of Torvill and Dean won a gold medal at the World Figure Skating competition.
 They skated to what is billed as the “Overture” on the show’s original cast recording, though in reality, it’s the “Entr’acte,” which opened Act Two.
-Torvill and Dean were a sensation and suddenly made the cast recording a best seller (this is in the days when you had to buy an entire album, even if there was only one song you wanted to own).
-I hadn't seen this routine in years, and when I found it on YouTub, I wound up watching it six times.
-Take a look and see for yourself what all the fuss was about (with a special shout out to the great Philip J. Lang's orchestration):
+Torvill and Dean were a sensation and suddenly made the record a best seller (this is in the days when you had to buy an entire album, even if there was only one song you wanted to own).
+I hadn’t seen their routine in years, and when I found it on YouTube, I wound up watching it six times.
+Look and see for yourself what all the fuss was about (with a special shout out to the great Philip J. Lang’s orchestration):

-In November of 1995, the West End got its first Mack & Mabel, where it was met with success.
-It ran for 270 performances and had an American, Howard McGillin, playing opposite Caroline O'Connor, a Brit.
-A recording was made and there are numerous clips on YouTube that feature McGilliin's glorious singing of Mack's songs (in keys that Robert Preston could only have dreamed of).
+In November of 1995, a West End production of Mack & Mabel produced not only good notices, but good business.
+It ran for 270 performances and had an American, Howard McGillin, playing opposite Caroline O’Connor, a Brit.
+A recording was made that feature McGillin’s glorious singing of Mack’s songs (in keys that Robert Preston could only have dreamed of).
 This was a version that was rewritten after the 1987 death of Michael Stewart by his sister Francine Pascal, who worked with her brother on the book for the 1968 Broadway musical, George M!,’ and is the author of the Sweet Valley High young adult novels.
 She made further changes that were put into a 1999 production that starred Jeff McCarthy and Kelli Rabke, at the well-regarded Barrington Stage in Pittsfield, Massachusetts.